AdobeDocs/campaign-standard-learn.en/help/acs/privacy/custom-resources-for-privacy-requests.md

 ---
-title: Modify custom resources when setting up Adobe Campaign Standard (ACS) for Privacy requests
+title: Modify custom resources when setting up Adobe Campaign Standard (ACS) for privacy requests
-description: When setting up Adobe Campaign Standard (ACS) to handle Privacy requests you need to ensure that any custom data that is linked to a profile is deleted when the profile is deleted.
+description: When setting up Adobe Campaign Standard (ACS) to handle privacy requests you need to ensure that any custom data that is linked to a profile is deleted when the profile is deleted.
 This video explains how to modify your custom resources in order to fulfill this requirement.
 feature: GDPR, CCPA
-topic: Privacy
+topic:
 kt: 1243
 doc-type: feature video
 activity: use
 team: TM
 ---

-# Modify custom resources for Privacy requests
+# Modify custom resources for privacy requests

-When setting up Adobe Campaign Standard to handle Privacy requests you need to ensure that any custom data that is linked to a profile is deleted when the profile is deleted.
+When setting up Adobe Campaign Standard to handle privacy requests you need to ensure that any custom data that is linked to a profile is deleted when the profile is deleted.
 This video explains how to modify your custom resources in order to fulfill this requirement.

 >[!VIDEO](https://video.tv.adobe.com/v/23326?quality=12)